Caledonian Railway 264 Class: History

 These small shunters remained in long service under the LMS (who gave all Neilson saddle locomotives the power class 0F, shared by many other types) and British Railways, with the last of the class withdrawn in 1962.
 The two classes, sometimes referred to by the generic term "pugs", were mainly used as works shunters in the area around Glasgow, Scotland, often running with home-made tenders to improve their small coal capacity.
 Like most 0-4-0 tanks of the period they had outside cylinders and inside slide valves driven by Stephenson valve gear.
-A number were later sold into private industry and several even made it as far south as Crewe where they acted as works shunters in British Railways days.
+A number were later sold into private industry and several even made it as far south as Crewe, where they acted as works shunters in British Railways days.
 None have survived into preservation.

-They are easily confused with the earlier 1882-built ex-North British Railway Class Y-9 (NBR Class G), also designed by Dugald Drummond to a similar saddle tank design, although the 264/611 are distinguished by a taller chimney and larger circular windows.
+They are easily confused with the earlier 1882-built ex-LNER Class Y9 (NBR G Class), also designed by Dugald Drummond to a similar saddle tank design, although the 264/611 are distinguished by a taller chimney and larger circular windows.
 Both were originally commissioned from Drummond by Neilson & Co to a standard design and were used by North British, LNER and British Railways.
 One NBR Y-9 shunter (No. 42 68095) has been preserved at the Bo'ness and Kinneil Railway museum.